david-gary/selenium-lab/instructions.md

 - Run the `raw_request.py` file to see the response, screenshot this, and save it for submission later in the lab.
 - Run the `selenium_starter.py` file to see the response, screenshot this, and save it for submission later in the lab.

+## Submission

+- On Canvas, submit the screenshots of your terminal after running the requirements installation command, the Postman response, the `raw_request.py` response, and the `selenium_starter.py` response.